H G HireGauge Speak with our team

 Variable

 Sloppy documentation in clinical workflows creates billing audit risk.
 Missed flags in care coordination create patient-outcome risk.
-The actual dollar exposure depends on what slipped through.
-Often, it dwarfs the salary.
+The actual dollar exposure depends on what slipped through — often it dwarfs the salary.

-And those numbers don't count the secondary effects: a stretched supervisor's attention, the morale hit on the rest of the team, the customer experience friction during the gap.
 The full cost of one bad hire into a healthcare operations role typically lands somewhere between 30% and 100% of first-year compensation.
 For roles in the $50–80K range, you're talking $15–80K per mis-hire, every time.

 The actual mis-hire rate in healthcare operational roles is roughly one in three.
 Most of the cost is invisible until it's too late.